ashwaqasiri/Matching-Game/README.md

 # Memory Game Project

-This is a matching game and the player has to match the 8 pairs of cards correctly.
+This is a matching game and the player has to match the 8 pairs of cards correctly.You can find the live demo powered by GitHub Pages [here](https://ashwaqasiri.github.io/Matching-Game/).

 ## Table of Contents